SunskyXH/vue-hljs/README.md

 This plugin use gruvbox-dark as default style.

-You can wirte your own style or see [highlight.js demo](https://highlightjs.org/static/demo/).
+You can write your own style or see [highlight.js demo](https://highlightjs.org/static/demo/).
 And then import your css file in Vue project entry.

 ## Other similar project